-From time to time, we are involved in litigation and administrative proceedings which arise in the ordinary course of our business.
-We do not believe that any litigation or proceeding in which we are currently involved, including those discussed below, either individually or in the aggregate, is likely to have a material adverse effect on our business, financial condition, operating results, cash flow or prospects.
+From time to time, we are involved in litigation and administrative proceedings, which arise in the ordinary course of our business.
+We do not believe that any litigation or proceeding in which we are currently involved, either individually or in the aggregate, is likely to have a material adverse effect on our business, financial condition, operating results, cash flow or prospects.